(Last Updated on : 19/06/2017)

 Mooladhara Chakra is also known as the Root Chakra.
 It is the first chakra of the Kundalini Chakras

-Mooladhara Chakra, the first chakra begins at the base of the spine.
+that begins at the base of the spine.
 This is the foundation of the entire system.
 It can be said that this is the building block on which all the other chakras must rest.
 So this chakra is of crucial importance.
-It relates to the element earth, and all solid, earthly things, such as the bodies, the health, the survival, the material and monetary existence, and also the ability to focus and manifest the needs.
 It is the manifestation of consciousness in its final form i.e. solid and tangible.

 , dispelling fears, and the female Dakini, the manifestation of Shakti

-In the body, the first chakra is located at the base of the spine, or more accurately, the perineum, midway between the anus and the genitals.
+In the body, Mooladhara Chakra is situated below the sacrum bone in which resides the Kundalini.
+It is located at the base of the spine, or more accurately, the perineum, midway between the anus and the genitals.
 It corresponds to the section of the spine called the coccyx, as well as the coccygeal spinal ganglion and the lower lumbar vertebrae.
 From the point this ganglion sprouts.
 In keeping with the correlation to solid matter, this chakra relates to the solid part of the body, especially the bones, the large intestine, and the fleshy body as a whole.
-There are minor chakras in the knees and feet that transmit sensations from the ground below to our spinal column for information concerning motor activity.
-These are sub-chakras to the first and second chakras, grounding outlets for the body as a whole.

 Mooladhara Chakra gives a feeling of being physically aware of one-selves and their surroundings.
 When awakened, one feels comfortable in situations, secure, stable, well balanced and sensible.

 Exercises for Mooladhara Chakra